bgamari/ghc-wiki-import/building/mac-osx.md

 - Install [
   Homebrew](http://mxcl.github.com/homebrew/) (as per instructions on that webpage)
-- Install the auto tools with `brew install autoconf automake`
+- To install the auto tools execute the following: `brew install autoconf automake`

 ### Previous versions